Kohl's (KSS)

 We hope Kohl's can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-We were impressed by how significantly Kohl's blew past analysts’ gross margin expectations this quarter.
-We were also happy its EBITDA outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance missed significantly and its EPS fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock remained flat at $8.45 immediately following the results.
+We were impressed by how significantly Kohl's blew past analysts’ gross margin, EPS, and EBITDA expectations this quarter.
+We were also excited its revenue outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+The stock traded up 3.4% to $8.40 immediately after reporting.

 When considering an investment in Kohl's, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-We see the value of companies helping consumers, but in the case of Kohl's, we’re out.
-For starters, its revenue has declined over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Kohl's doesn’t pass our quality test.
+To kick things off, its revenue has declined over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its gross margins indicate a healthy starting point for the overall profitability of the business, the downside is its projected EPS for the next year is lacking.
 On top of that, its shrinking same-store sales tell us it will need to change its strategy to succeed.

-Kohl’s P/E ratio based on the next 12 months is 7.1x.
-While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+Kohl’s P/E ratio based on the next 12 months is 36.7x.
+At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $9.10 on the company (compared to the current share price of $8.44).
+Wall Street analysts have a consensus one-year price target of $9.33 on the company (compared to the current share price of $9.66), implying they don’t see much short-term potential in Kohl's.